kiplangatmike/kiplangatmike/README.md

 - 👋 Hi, I’m @Mike Kiplangat
-- 👀 I’m interested in frontend development
+- 👀 I’m interested in web and mobile development
-- 🌱 I’m currently learning Next.js
+- 🌱 I’m currently focused on front end dev
-- 💞️ I’m looking to collaborate on any web dev project
+- 💞️ I’m looking to collaborate on any exciting web dev project
 - 📫 reach out to me ...@kiplangatmike1938@gmail.com

 <!---